Categories

 The features get much fancier for web hosts from there, depending on what you want out of your website.
 Some offer shopping cart functionality or other support for running advanced scripts and things, or for having a custom email address at your domain.

-I found this helpful guide to choosing a web host.
 I’ve always been into coding simple websites and have taken a couple of web programming classes, so definitely consider your own comfort level when you look into service providers.

 Comments are closed.